 All Backyard burning will be prohibited as of Tuesday 05/30/23 until the Fall season starts.

-Burning Season: Outdoor burning is only permitted from the end of fire season, generally October 1st through December 15th and March 1st through June 15th, or the start of fire season, whichever happens first.
+Burning Season: Outdoor burning is only permitted from the end of fire season, generally “early/mid October” through December 15th and March 1st through the start of fire season.
 Within these time periods, specific weather conditions such as inversions, high winds or low humidity will still prohibit burning.
-The DEQ has a daily burning advisory on their website to account for all these variables.
-The advisory includes start and stop times for any day that burning is allowed. http://smkmgt.com/burn.php
+The DEQ has a Willamette Valley daily burning announcement on their website to account for all these variables.
+The advisory includes start and stop times for any day that burning is allowed.
+See link: http://smkmgt.com/burn.php

 Backyard Burning is the building and burning piles of yard debris consisting of branches, brush, stumps, and other vegetation.
-It is regulated daily by the DEQ and ARF&R. No backyard burning is ever allowed during a BURN BAN.
+It is regulated daily by the DEQ and ARF&R. No backyard burning is ever allowed outside of burn season or during a BURN BAN.
 The following information will help you determine if backyard burning is allowed on any given day.

 Steps to Determine if Backyard Burning is Allowed in the Adair Rural Fire & Rescue District:

 1) Determine if burning season open or closed.
 See BOLD top of this page.
 Right now it is CLOSED.

 2) If burning season is open, go to “Willamette Valley Open Burning Announcement” http://smkmgt.com/burn.php for the daily yes/no and hours advsiory.